nopnop2002/esp-idf-mpu6050-dmp/README.md

 M5Stick has a regular version and an MPU9250 version.
 The regular version does not have an IMU.
 MPU9250 version supports DMP.

+You can check the built-in IMU using IMU_Detect.

 # Wireing
 |MPU6xxx/9xxx||ESP32|ESP32-S2/S3|ESP32-C2/C3/C6||